JetBrains/kotlin-web-site/pages/docs/reference/type-safe-builders.md

 By using well-named functions as builders in combination with [function literals with receiver](lambdas.html#function-literals-with-receiver) it is possible to create type-safe, statically-typed builders in Kotlin.

-Type-safe builders allow for creating Kotlin-based domain-specific languages (DSLs) suitable for building complex hierarchical data structures in a semi-declarative way.
+Type-safe builders allow creating Kotlin-based domain-specific languages (DSLs) suitable for building complex hierarchical data structures in a semi-declarative way.
 Some of the example use cases for the builders are:

 * Generating markup with Kotlin code, such as [HTML](https://github.com/Kotlin/kotlinx.html) or XML;
 * Programmatically laying out UI components: [Anko](https://github.com/Kotlin/anko/wiki/Anko-Layouts)